doseyg/ioc-hunt/doc/run_remote_tasks.md

 ### -httpOutputUrl <URL>
 This isn't fully supported.
 Tells the task to write output to a URL.
 The URL is inserted into http://$httpOutputUrl/?task_process_scan=$urloutput.
 You'll probably need to edit code for this to work how you want.
 SSL and TLS are not supported.

+### -usePsExec
+Use PsExec to execute remote commands instead of WMI.
+PsExec.exe must be in the dependencies folder.

+### -useSSH
+Use SSH to execute remote commands instead of WMI.
+For Linux and Cisco devices.
+Posh-SSH must be installed.

 ## Files